San Luis Obispo police chief accused of coverup over stolen gun

 At 7:30 p.m., more than seven hours after the chief’s gun was stolen.
 SLO police patrol officers were notified for the first time that the chief had lost her gun, a patrol officer said.

-In contrast with Cantrell’s timeline, SLO County Sheriff Chief Deputy Aaron Nix said that between 8 p.m. and 9 p.m. on July 10, SLO Police Department employees requested the sheriff’s department assist them in finding the gun.
+In contrast to Cantrell’s timeline, SLO County Sheriff Chief Deputy Aaron Nix said that between 8 p.m. and 9 p.m. on July 10, SLO Police Department employees requested the sheriff’s department assist them in finding the gun.
 A sheriff watch commander then asked why they had not informed area law enforcement through a BOLO alert, and gave SLO police dispatch a 30 minute window to send out an officer safety BOLO alert to area law enforcement.

 “We inquired as to whether they intended to put out an Officer Safety BOLO,” Nix said.
 “SLOPD Dispatch advised they did intend to send out a BOLO and we offered to assist them in that regard.
 We told them we would re-contact them in about a half an hour to check on their progress, and we later confirmed they had in fact put out the BOLO.”